Achronite/energenie-ener314rt/README.md

 >NOTE: This module does not currently support the older boards (ENER314/Pi-Mote), the Energenie Wifi sockets or the MiHome Gateway.

+## IMPORTANT: UPGRADING FROM PREVIOUS RELEASE

+**v0.7.x requires additional software dependencies that must be manually installed first.**

+If you are upgrading from version 0.6.x or below, please ensure that you install node.js v18.2+, `gpiod` and `libgpiod` first.

 ## Node exposed functions
 These functions are exposed by this module: